hack2gather/J-takeover/README.md

-after running the main bash file/J-takeover.sh it asks you for the domain you want to test for sub-domain takeover vulnerabilt, just enter your domain and it will start to gather the sub-domains by running various tools and other resource materials ..
+after running the main bash file/J-takeover.sh it asks you for the domain you want to test for sub-domain takeover vulnerabilty, just enter your domain and it will start to gather the sub-domains by running various tools and other resource materials ..

 ![sub-domain](https://user-images.githubusercontent.com/97843059/172843783-89a30f25-e68e-4870-a01f-41fc5ca4dd93.png)